ksator/junos-verifications-automation-with-jsnapy/README.md

 ```

 #### Diff:

-Compares two snapshots (either in xml or text format) character by character.
+Use this subcommand to compare two snapshots (either in xml or text format) character by character.
 So you first need to take 2 snapshots (snap).
 Supported only in command line mode.